Browser Setup Guide for Old or Slow Computers

 Hardware Acceleration

 Older GPUs may stutter with acceleration enabled.
-Newer iGPUs, however, tend to perform better with it on.
-Test both states and keep whichever feels smoother during video and scrolling.
+On the other hand, newer iGPUs tend to perform better with it on.
+Therefore, test both states and keep whichever feels smoother during video and scrolling.

 Prefetch & Preload